scrofungulus/janrain-login-client-sdk/README.md

-# Janrian Login Client SDK
+# Janrain Login Client SDK

 An SDK to interface with Janrain's Authorization API providing reasonable defaults.